ha-energymanager/energy-manager-integration/README.md

 ## Add in your own personal yaml settings
 Add the contents of your personal yaml files into the Energy Manager version of the files located in /config.
 Pay **special attention** not to double-up anything and to make sure that you place your content **outside** of the Energy Manager section dividers.
 Failure to do this will mean that your settings will be **deleted** on the next update.
 Keep a copy of your personalised files elsewhere so if after an update you realise that you failed to do this, you can at least get them back again.

+## Set the system for your own inverter brand
+Go to the PV dashboard and from the home screen of it, select the appropriate inverter brand.
+If it already states your brand, you can ignore this step.
+However, if you change it you must **restart Home Assistant** for the changes to take effect.

 ## Continue with configuration as per the website
 If you have got this far and the new menus & dashboards have populated without any missing entities, you should continue with the configuration steps as per the website:
  - Configure updates: https://energymanager.com.au/usersc/step-four-update.php (ensure you configure SSH as per the website instructions)